-The Center for Mathematics Education provides a mathematics laboratory for undergraduate and graduate students, and a program of tutoring services for children and adolescents.
+The Center for Mathematics Education provides a mathematics laboratory for undergraduate and graduate students.
+Occasionally there are tutoring services for children and adolescents.
 These services are offered in conjunction with specific graduate and undergraduate courses in elementary and secondary school mathematics.
 Center faculty are engaged in research in mathematics education, serve as consultants to school systems and instructional publishers, and provide in-service teacher education in addition to graduate degree programs.

-Center for Young Children
+Center for Young Children (CYC)

-Denton Complex, 405-3168
+Center for Young Children Building, 405-3168

-The Center for Young Children is part of the Institute for Child Study in the College of Education.
+The Center for Young Children is part of the Institute for Child Study/Department of Human Development in the College of Education.
 It offers a creative learning experience for children three, four, and five years old whose parents are affiliated with the University.
 The Center engages in child study, curriculum development, and teacher training.
 Its research and observation facilities are available to parents, faculty, and other persons concerned with the care and education of young children.